Maanume/DH_Capstone_Project/clean_text.md

     from nltk import word_tokenize
     from nltk import Text

-I import my text file with my raw text so that I can clean and noramalize the text in preparation for analysis.
+I imported my text file with my raw text so that I could clean and noramalize the text in preparation for analysis.

-    #Next we need to import the text file we wish to clean.
+    # Next we need to import the text file we wish to clean.

     f = open('rawtext.txt', 'r')
     raw = f.read()